USDA-SCINet/scinet-workbooks/workbooks/_computing-skills/command-line/cli-interface/terminal/terminal-customization.md

 This interactive tutorial focuses on guiding you through the process of customizing terminal applications across different platforms with practical instructions for adjusting your terminal window on SCINet clusters.
-By understanding how to adjust themes, configure tabs and panes, and modify appearance settings, you will create a tailored and efficient terminal environment to enhance your productivity and user experience.<br>
+By understanding how to adjust themes, configure tabs and panes and modify appearance settings, you will create a tailored and efficient terminal environment to enhance your productivity and user experience.<br>

 <div id="info-alerts-1" class="highlighted highlighted--info ">
     <div class="highlighted__body">